shreyasgune/k8-blue-green/README.md

 ## Future Work
+- HELM
+    > I know that `sed` substitution is wonky and `helm` is the way to go.
+I just need to do it over the next weekend.
+HELM2 vs HELM3 has thrown me off into a time sink before so I kinda wanted to get this first draft out ASAP.
 - Getting Terraform to work, [files found here](assets/gke-tf.yaml)
 - Speaking with [Redis Deployment](assets/redis-cluster-manifests)
 - Figure out why in-pod redis doesn't look so happy
+    > I'm gonna start with two local containers and then go from there.

 ## The problem statement
 ```